Levelling Up Fund

 - The ability to demonstrate that Levelling Up Fund expenditure can be delivered in 2021/2022, with the expectation that all funding provided is spent by 31 March 2024.

 - An assessment based on the characteristics of the place (priority category), deliverability, strategic fit, and value for money.

 - Ministerial discretion, which will take into account, reasonable thematic and geographical split, approved projects across places of need and other aligned investment.

 The Borough's bids

-Bury has submitted two £20 million bids, one for a new civic hub in the heart of Radcliffe's town centre (see Radcliffe regeneration for more information) and one for the delivery of new market flexi hall, to strengthen Bury's town centre offer (see Regenerating Bury Market for more information).
+Bury has been successful with two £20 million bids, to support the development of a new civic hub in the heart of Radcliffe's town centre (see Radcliffe regeneration for more information) and a new market flexi hall, to strengthen Bury's town centre offer (see Regenerating Bury Market for more information).